 - Sensitivity to light and noise

-After experiencing a hard hit or fall, or an event where your heads whips back and forth or side to side, getting to the Urgency Room could be the quickest way for your concussion to be assessed, diagnosed and treated.
+After experiencing a hard hit or fall, or any blow to the head, getting to the Urgency Room could be the quickest way for your concussion to be assessed, diagnosed, and treated.
 Our comprehensive state-of-the-art standalone facilities are fully equipped with the machines necessary to see the extent of your injury.
-Our X-ray machines and CT scanners can see if you’ve also endured a fracture during your accident.
-Our facilities are owned and operated by the Emergency Physicians Professional Association (EPPA) and staffed with highly experienced physicians, medical technicians and nurses who can help you in fraction of the time when compared with waiting times at other medical facilities.

-The Urgency Room Can Help when Your Head Hurts
+The Urgency Room Can Help When Your Head Hurts